fabiorino/crelly-slider/readme.txt

 4. Slides and elements options (in this case, a text element)

 == Changelog ==

+= 1.1.2 =
+* Bug fix: security issues
+* Other minor changes and bug fixes

 = 1.1.1 =
 * Bug fix: sometimes, the slider got stuck at loading screen